My perspective - Something unique in store

 Neepawa Banner & Press

-Read more: Right in the centre - Learning from the past, looking to the future
+Read more: Right in the centre - To afford or not to afford

 By Kate Jackman-Atkinson